jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 ## Dynamic Scaling

-The ability to adjust resources to need, and possibly turn some of them off during periods of low usage.
+The ability to adjust resources to need and possibly turn some of them off during periods of low usage.
 Examples include the set of servers needed for a service, how many duplicate links are needed to carry high-volume traffic, whether one needs all base stations with overlapping coverage areas to be on, etc.

-Often networking is a critical service and redundancy is needed in fixed and wireless networks.
+Often networking is a critical service, and redundancy is needed in fixed and wireless networks.
 Yet, there is a question on how much resiliency is needed and how quickly a backup or resource increase due to capacity shortage can be activated.

 ### Motivation